Straw Supplies

 PREPARED STRAWS

-Prepared straws can be purchased in any denomination of 100, right up to 4000.
+Prepared straws can be purchased in any denomination of 100, right up to several thousands.
+Prepared straws are the length from the ear, to the first joint/node.

-Prepared straws are ungraded so each bundle contains a selection of thin, medium and thick straws.
+Prepared straws are not graded so each bundle contains a selection of thin, medium and thick straws.

 These all have ears unless you specifically request them without.